 Use of the band by other services

 The band extensions at 132–136 MHz and 136–137 MHz were agreed to many years ago in ITU but continue to support other services (such as the AM(OR)S) which already existed at that time and now operate under footnote provisions (5.201 and 5.202).
-Footnotes 5.201 and 5.202 relate to the use, for national purposes, for off-route (OR) services, which was widespread prior to the agreement in 1959 to release 132–136 MHz for exclusive use by the aeronautical mobile (route) service.
+Nos.
+5.201 and 5.202 relate to the use, for national purposes, for off-route (OR) services, which was widespread prior to the agreement in 1959 to release 132–136 MHz for exclusive use by the aeronautical mobile (route) service.
 In areas where the (OR) service operates on these frequencies, coordination procedures agreed to in the past have been satisfactory.
 With increasing and intensive use of the frequencies in the band for AM(R)S purposes, it is likely that this (OR) use may become a problem, in which case it will become essential to press for a cessation of this use.

 Frequencies: 121.5 MHz, 123.1 MHz and 243 MHz (mobile)